Acer K242HYL review: An affordable monitor for any occasion

 - No height adjustment on stand

 The budget monitor market is difficult to grasp.
 This isn't because of the technology, which is easy to understand, but the sheer wealth of options.
-You can find hundreds of monitors with a 24-inch, 1080p display for between $100 and $200 .
+You can find hundreds of monitors with a 24-inch, 1080p display for between US$100 and US$200 .
 Acer's K242HYL is one such example, but its image quality nudges ahead of the pack.

 Acer K242HYL: Specs and features